 About Getting Involved

-Q: An estimated 21-30 million people are enslaved in the world today.
+An estimated 40 million people are enslaved in the world today.
 That is an overwhelming number, and I am just one person.
 Can I really make a difference?